For Impressionist Jim Meskimen, The Voice Is 'A Sample Of Who We Are'

 SIMON: Jim Meskimen, the man of more than a thousand voices speaking with us from the studios of NPR West.
 He appears tonight at the Acting Center in Hollywood.
 Give us one last goodbye, thanks, Jim.

-MESKIMEN: Bye-bye, everybody.
-Transcript provided by NPR, Copyright National Public Radio.
+MESKIMEN: (as John Wayne) Bye-bye, everybody.
+Transcript provided by NPR, Copyright NPR.